Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 Usability is perhaps the most important of all features, and Coros Dura superficially scores highly on its usability in many respects.

 While it offers a solid choice of headline features, it lacks Garmin’s more extensive configuration options.
-This simplification allows Coros to organize its features with a straightforward, logical menu system that’s much easier for new users to navigate than Garmin’s.
+This simplification allows Coros to organise features with a straightforward, logical menu system that’s much easier for new users to navigate than Garmin’s.

 The digital crown enhances ease of use, like the Apple Watch, allowing quick scrolling and selection.
-Dura also supports Di2 buttons, enabling menu control via Shimano brake levers.
+Dura also supports Di2 buttons, enabling menu control via Shimano brake levers, and from December 2025, the Di2 button behaviour is user-configurable.

 Though the touchscreen allows another type of interaction, the screen isn’t as responsive as those on the competition and struggles when wet.

-An issue is the digital crown’s sensitivity to an accidental tap during a ride that can pause the activity, also moving the default ‘RESUME’ option—finding and pressing the resume option when riding is then a tad fiddly, aka borderline impossible.
+An issue is the digital crown’s sensitivity to accidental taps during a ride, which can pause the activity and move the default ‘RESUME’ option—finding and pressing the resume option when riding is then a tad fiddly, aka borderline impossible.

 Additionally, the crown’s functionality is inconsistent; one rotated click usually shifts between screens, but sometimes it takes two, and different pages animate transitions in varying directions, which feels inconsistent.